jython/book/chapter19.rst

       A_y = A_locals['y']
       # now see if we can observe an ordering inconsistent to being sequential

-(Note that unnamed local variables are truly thread confined, such as the target of a for loop; only when a generator is paused are they in any way accessible, and not easily.)
+In addition, if you were to access the frame's locals through Java, using the public methods and fields of ``org.python.core.PyFrame``, you can also see out-of-order writes.

-(In addition, if you were to access the frame's locals through Java, using the public methods and fields of ``org.python.core.PyFrame``, you can also see out-of-order writes.)
+Note that unnamed local variables are truly thread confined, such as the target of a for loop; only when a generator is paused are they in any way accessible, and even so, not easily.

 In the end, this is not really an issue from a Pythonic perspective.
 Similar considerations apply to any manipulation of an object, the